Blog

 Week 1 After Surgery

-The first week after your surgery is when you will be at your most delicate.
+The first week after your breast surgery is when you will be at your most delicate.
 Ideally, you should have someone around to help you at this stage so that you may rest.

 It is crucial to take everything slowly in these initial stages, taking great care of your wounds and wearing your compression bra as instructed.
 Swelling and discomfort are to be expected but can be managed using pain medication and by carefully applying ice packs.